 This was the main event.
 The series that everyone remembers.
 It was a heavyweight fight with two titans trading blows for seven incredible games.
 Houston landed a massive punch by taking a 3-2 series lead, pushing the seemingly invincible Warriors to the absolute brink of elimination.
 They were one win away from the NBA Finals.

 Then, disaster struck.
 Late in Game 5, Chris Paul pulled his hamstring and was ruled out for the rest of the series.
-I remember watching it happen; you could feel the air go out of the Toyota Center.
 Without their floor general, the Rockets’ offense sputtered.

 This led to one of the most infamous moments in recent sports history in Game 7.
 The Rockets, a team built on the three-point shot, went ice cold.